vnklaimis/FantasyNight-docs/rules/server.rst

 ----
 Using the script in a way that it is not intended for gain is against the rules and the issue should be posted on the `bug tracker`_.

-This includes using GTA's physics in a unrealistic way such as bunny hopping and vehicle rolling.
+This includes using GTA's physics in a unrealistic way such as bunny hopping and vehicle stunting by using objects as ramps.

 AFKing
 ------